vova-tymosh/RCC/ext/PROTOCOL.md

 ### Function

 Turn specific function on or off.
 This command has two parameters - function id ({func} below) and the {state} - ON or OFF.
-Function id can be a number (0-255) or a named function (for MQTT only).
+Function id can be a number (0-255) or a named function.
 The state is {ON, OFF} for MQTT and {1, 0} for NRF/CLI.
-In case of NRF the command argument is packed into 1 byte, where state takes highest bit and the rest 7 are allocated for the function id.

 ```
 MQTT: cab/{addr}/function/{func} {ON, OFF}
 CLI:  F{state}{func}
-NRF:  F{state:1}{func:7}
+NRF:  F{func},{state}
 ```

 Example, turn ON function 1 (bell) using ID:
 ```
 MQTT: cab/3/function/1 ON
 CLI:  F11
-NRF:  F\x81
+NRF:  F1,1
 ```

-Example, turn ON function using name (MQTT only):
+Example, turn ON function using name:
 ```
 MQTT: cab/3/function/bell ON
+NRF:  Fbell,1
 ```

 ### Get Function

 Retrieve the current state of a specific function.
-For MQTT, function can be specified by ID or name.
+Function can be specified by ID or name.
 Response is the same as Set Function command.

 ```
 MQTT: cab/{addr}/function/get {func}
 CLI:  P{func}
-NRF:  P{binary_func}
+NRF:  P{func}
 ```

 Example, get state of function 1:
 ```
 MQTT: cab/3/function/get 1
 CLI:  P1
-NRF:  P\x01
+NRF:  P1
 ```

-Example, get state using function name (MQTT only):
+Example, get state using function name:
 ```
 MQTT: cab/3/function/get bell
+NRF:  Pbell
 ```

 Example response:
 ```
 MQTT: cab/3/function/1 OFF
-NRF:  P\x01
+NRF:  F1,0
 ```

 ### Set Function Name